Rental Inspection Checklist

 The inspection process should ideally involve both the landlord and tenant walking through the property together, examining each area, and noting any existing damage, wear, or issues on the checklist.
 Both parties should sign the completed checklist to confirm agreement on the documented conditions.
 Photographs and video recordings taken during the inspection provide powerful supplementary evidence that can resolve disputes about property condition.
 The move-out inspection follows the same process, comparing the property's current condition to the documented move-in condition to identify any tenant-caused damage beyond normal wear and tear.

 The distinction between normal wear and tear and tenant-caused damage is the central issue in most security deposit disputes.
 Normal wear and tear refers to the natural deterioration that occurs through ordinary use of the property over time, such as minor scuff marks on walls, worn carpet in traffic areas, and slight fading of paint.
 Tenant-caused damage includes holes in walls, stains on carpets, broken fixtures, and unauthorized modifications.
 Landlords cannot deduct from the security deposit for normal wear and tear, and the rental inspection checklist is the primary tool for making this distinction.
-When paired with a comprehensive residential lease, the checklist creates a robust documentation framework.
+When paired with a complete residential lease, the checklist creates a solid documentation framework.

 Why You Need a Rental Inspection Checklist

 You are a landlord preparing for a new tenant and need to document the property's condition before move-in to establish a baseline for security deposit deduction decisions at move-out.
+Download our free rental inspection checklist template for a room-by-room condition report you can use immediately.

 A tenant is moving out and you need a systematic move-out inspection to compare against the move-in checklist to identify tenant-caused damage beyond normal wear and tear.
+Reference the original lease renewal agreement or initial lease for deposit terms.

 Your state legally requires a move-in inspection checklist, and you need a compliant form that meets the statutory documentation requirements.